SvenGroot/WslManagementPS/docs/Invoke-WslCommand.md

 ### -User

 Specifies the Linux user to run the command as.
+If omitted, the default user for the distribution is used.

 ```yaml
 Type: String